davips/autoreadme/README.md

 We can cook using the following Python code:
 <<cook>>

-But we can also clean:
+However, we can also clean:
 <<clean>>
 ```